bocoup/ccpa-authorized-agent/README.md

 `NODE_ENV`         | controls the use of various runtime optimizations such as HTML template caching; set to `development` to disable all optimization; set to `production` to enable all optimizations.
 `PORT`             | specifies the TCP port on which the application's HTTP server will listen for incoming requests `DATABASE_URL`     | the location of the PostgreSQL database; takes the form `postgres://username:password@host:port/database`
+`PUBLIC_ADDRESS`   | the URL where the application is publicly-accessible; used to generate links for responses to identity challenges
+`MAILGUN_API_KEY`  | access credential provided by [the Mailgun service](https://www.mailgun.com/); used to verify new members' e-mail addresses
+`MAILGUN_DOMAIN`   | access credential provided by [the Mailgun service](https://www.mailgun.com/); used to verufy new members' e-mail addressed
+`MAILGUN_SENDER`   | address from which e-mail messages should be sent to members

 ## Deployment workflow